ombegov/policy-v2/_draft-it-modernization/index.md

     <p class="usa-alert-text">The report can be found here: <a href="url">https://itmoderization.cio.gov</a>.
 This is a separate  initiative then what was listed in this site.
 The public comment period for that initiative has also closed.  </p>
   </div>
 </div>

-### M-16-NN - MEMORANDUM FOR THE HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES